AlternativeFFFF/Alt-F4/submissions/retrospective-translating/translating-alt-f4.md

 The reality is, at least I translate, because I enjoy it.
 It's sort of like programming, but instead of confusing flowcharts or messy thoughts in your head, we have an English text, and instead of translating to programming languages, we translate into real ones, which can be frustrating, as coding can be too, but all in all, is a fun puzzle.

-But you, dear reader, are one of those people we do reach, and if you want to help us out, it would be great of you could tell your local factorio community about alt-f4, be it translated or not ;)
+But you, dear reader, are one of those people we do reach, and if you want to help us out, it would be great of you could tell your local factorio community about alt-f4, be it translated or not!